 When heavy rains fall on these mountains, devastating flash floods are inevitable.
 It is man-not God-who bears the final responsibility for such "natural" disasters.

 God's kingly rule in the lives of believers works to lessen and relieve the tragic results of such events.
 Nevertheless, they are painful times, and the church does what it can to ease suffering and pain.
 Such tragedies do not mean evil is winning.
-What we see are only evidences of evil's thrashing death agony.
-In the end the kingdom of darkness is going to lose.
+What we see is only evidence of evil's thrashing death agony.
+In the end, the kingdom of darkness is going to lose.
 Even today its power is being challenged.
 The kingdom of God has struck back.
 People crippled by natural disasters are beginning to walk again.

 One predictable result of heavy deforestation is the washing away of topsoil from mountainous slopes.
 All you can see on many slopes where people have their gardens are rocks and stones.
 Not a cupful of topsoil can be seen.
 Still, at planting time people will be there digging holes with machetes to plant corn and beans.